caoqibin1121/gitLearn/readme.txt

-Git is a version control system.
+Git is a version control system right.
 <<<<<<< Updated upstream
 Git is always free.
 Git has a mutable index called stage.